 If you’re curious about the important things to know if you are undergoing an NJ home inspection on the buyer or seller side of the deal, there are certain facts and realities to be aware of.

-Things to Know for a Pre-sale Home Inspection in NJHome inspections are a thorough but non-invasive evaluation and assessment of a property’s overall condition.
+Home inspections are a thorough but non-invasive evaluation and assessment of a property’s overall condition.
 Pre-sale home inspections are a way to protect the seller as well as the buyer.
 Although there is no law or other legal requirement that says home buyers must have a property inspection when buying a house, a professional and thorough inspection is a worthwhile investment, allowing both parties to gain valuable insight into its current condition and avoid any unforeseen surprises as both parties approach the closing table.
 The opportunity to address an issue ahead of time means a home sale can stay on track.

 What Every Seller Needs to Know